-Many organisations have discovered that their account payable processes do not work well in a “work from home” environment and have started to look at how they can digitally capture their supplier / vendor’s invoices to remove the paper and fully automate it.
+Many organizations have discovered that their account payable processes do not work well in a “work from home” environment and have started to look at how they can digitally capture their supplier / vendor’s invoices to remove the paper and fully automate it.

 The key objectives are also to improve productivity, speed up processing to ensure key suppliers are paid on time and enable more timely financial and cashflow reporting.